A unified framework of transformations based on the Jordan-Wigner transformation: Conclusion and discussion

-In this work, we have concluded a theoretical framework, which is useful to discuss many mappings such as JW, BK transformations and so on.
-Furthermore, this framework is a good guide for one to design or choose proper mappings for specific Hamiltonian and quantum devices.
-Inspired by the framework, we propose MSP transformation, which can be reduced to many traditional mappings.
-In addition, when facing different systems, we can adjust the parameter vector of MSP transformation to make it more proper, which is more flexible than other transformations.
-At last, we numerically test these mappings and compare their performance on the electronic structure Hamiltonian of various molecules.
-MSP transformation performs better than JW and BK transformations on the number of Pauli operators and the number of gates used in the circuit of implementing the evolution operator for one step.
+In this work, we have presented a theoretical framework, which is useful to discuss many mappings.
+Furthermore, this framework is a good guide for researchers to design or choose proper mappings for their Hamiltonians and quantum devices.
+Inspired by the framework, we propose the MSP transformation, which can be reduced to other traditional mappings.
+In addition, when facing different systems, we can adjust the parameter vector of the MSP transformation to make it more suitable, which is more flexible than other transformations.
+Finally, we numerically test these mappings and compare their performance on the electronic structure Hamiltonians of various molecules.
+The MSP transformation performs better than the JW and BK transformations in the Pauli weight and the number of gates.

 Indeed, the generation of $S(j)$ is so flexible that $S(j)$ can be generated almost randomly.
-We should reduce the Pauli weight and improve the continuity of Pauli strings when designing new mappings, while there is a trade-off between Pauli weight and continuity of Pauli strings.
-How to achieve the best balance between them is still a challenge, for it depends on the structure of Hamiltonian and quantum devices a lot.
-And the performance of these mappings on real quantum devices also requires our further research.
+We should reduce the Pauli weight and improve the contiguity of Pauli strings when designing new mappings, but there is a trade-off between the Pauli weight and the contiguity of Pauli strings.
+Moreover, mappings also affect the gate cancellation in actual circuits~\cite{tranter2018comparison} and the grouping of Pauli strings in measurements~\cite{hamamura2020efficient}.
+No single mapping works well for all purposes, so it is important to balance them well.
+How to achieve the best balance between them is still a challenge, for it depends on the features of Hamiltonians and quantum devices deeply.
+And the performance of these mappings on real quantum devices also requires further research.

-\acknowledgments We thank Ye Li for the helpful discussion and technical support.
-The numerical calculations in this paper have been done on the supercomputing system in the Supercomputing Center of University of Science and Technology of China.
-This work was supported by the National Key Research and Development Program of China (Grant No. 2016YFA0301700) and the Anhui Initiative in Quantum Information Technologies (Grant No. AHY080000).
+\acknowledgments We thank Ye Li for helpful discussion and technical support.
+The numerical calculations in this paper were performed on the supercomputing system in the Supercomputing Center of University of Science and Technology of China.
+This work was supported by the National Natural Science Foundation of China (Grant No. 12034018) and Innovation Program for Quantum Science and Technology No. 2021ZD0302300.